KnpLabs/Gaufrette/doc/adapters/amazon-s3.md

 # AmazonS3 & AclAwareAmazonS3

+**Warning: This adapter has been deprecated since v0.4.0 and will be removed in v1.0.0.
+You should rather use the AwsS3 adapter.**

 When using the legacy Amazon S3 adapters (aws-sdk-php < 2), you will need to specify a CA certificate to be able to talk to Amazon servers in https.
 You can use the one which is shipped with the SDK by defining before creating the